 In accordance with 10 CFR 19.11, you may be required to post this Notice within two working days of receipt.
 [This statement does not apply to vendors.
 This statement is only applicable to licensees when a notice of violation involving radiological working conditions, a proposed imposition of civil penalty, or an order is issued under Subpart B of 10 CFR Part 2.
 It is only applicable to applicants and holders of standard design approvals, applicants for an early site

-permit, applicants for standard design certifications, and applicants for manufacturing licenses when a notice of violation, proposed imposition of civil penalty, or order is issued under Subpart B of 10 CFR Part 2.
+permit, applicants for standard design certifications, and applicants for manufacturing licenses when a notice of violation, proposed imposition of civil penalty, or order is issued under Subpart B of 10 CFR Part 2.]

 Dated this (day) day of (Month Year)